MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 1. **📊 Producer** generates logs and sends them to Kafka topic `LogEvents`.
 2. **⚡ Consumer** reads from Kafka, parses and flattens the data, writes raw logs to HDFS and processed logs to Cassandra.
-3. **📈 Grafana** provides real-time monitoring and visualization of the streaming data.
+3. **📈 Streamlit** provides real-time monitoring and visualization of the streaming data.
 4. **🛠️ Airflow** runs a batch job every 10 minutes to move new data from HDFS to PostgreSQL.
 5. **🔄 dbt** transforms and models the data in PostgreSQL.
 6. **📊 Power BI** connects to PostgreSQL for analytics and visualization.